 From this, we can dump our bin logs through “a little helper agent” that runs inside of our own data center.
 The agent is taking those packets of data and processes them up.
 The data flow moves into the second tier.

-That data is put into Redshift and from Redshift, we have the ability to query away and perform analysis or reporting.
-This is the main advantage of this method, compared to the dump and load method we were talking about earlier.
+That data is put into Redshift, and from Redshift, we can query away and perform analysis or reporting.
+That is the main advantage of this method, compared to the dump and load method we were talking about earlier.

 We recommend RDS sync for large or/and messy data when you want to perform transformations and cleaning.